jsonapi-serializer/jsonapi-serializer/README.md

 ### Conditional Attributes

-Conditional attributes can be defined by passing a Proc to the `if` key on the `attribute` method.
+Conditional attributes can be defined by passing a Proc or a symbolized name of a method defined in the serializer to the `if` key on the `attribute` method.
 Return `true` if the attribute should be serialized, and `false` if not.
 The record and any params passed to the serializer are available inside the Proc as the first and second parameters, respectively.

 ```ruby
 class MovieSerializer